-The original school site at 2538 Channing Way in Berkeley accommodated both boarding and day students; in fact, girls came from near and far, some from the East Coast, as the School's reputation spread.
-When Miss Head retired in 1909, she sold the School to Mary E. Wilson, who had been a teacher at the School.
-Miss Wilson ran the School until 1938, when it was sold to Mr. and Mrs. T. R. Hyde, who retained control until 1950.
-That year the School was purchased by Mr. and Mrs. Daniel Dewey.
-In 1955 the University of California informed Mr. and Mrs. Dewey that it had need for the School's land, and acquired the property by writ of eminent domain.
+The original school site at 2538 Channing Way in Berkeley accommodated both boarding and day students; girls came from near and far, including some from the East Coast as the school's reputation spread.
+When Miss Head retired in 1909, she sold the school to former Anna Head teacher Mary E. Wilson who ran the school until 1938, when it was sold to Mr. and Mrs. T. R. Hyde, who retained control until 1950.
+That year the school was purchased by Mr. and Mrs. Daniel Dewey.
+In 1955 the University of California informed Mr. and Mrs. Dewey that it had need for the school's land and acquired the property by writ of eminent domain.

-The Deweys could not afford to relocate, so they donated the School to a newly formed corporation, Anna Head School, Incorporated, and appointed a Board of Trustees to administer it.
-Trustees and friends of the School searched for a new location, found it in the Oakland hills, and began a capital-raising campaign and plans for construction of a new campus.
+The Deweys could not afford to relocate, so they donated the school to a newly formed corporation, Anna Head School, Inc. and appointed a board of trustees to administer it.
+Trustees and friends of the school found a new location in the Oakland hills and began a capital-raising campaign and plans for construction of a new campus.
 In 1964, the relocation was completed.

-For the Anna Head School, the decade of the sixties was one of growth and settling in.
-It became entirely a day school.
-For the first time, parents and friends were asked to help finance the new institution through contributions beyond tuition fees.
-Alumnae were asked to contribute to the School; an Endowment Fund was created by the Parents' Association by means of ambitious fund-raising projects.
+In the 1960s the Anna Head School became entirely a day school.
+Parents and friends were asked to help finance the new institution through contributions beyond tuition fees.
+Alumnae were asked to contribute to the school and an endowment fund was created by the Parents' Association by means of ambitious fundraising projects.

 The Royce School

-In 1971, Anna Head's Board of Trustees established a coordinate school for boys, The Royce School, named in honor of Miss Head's brother-in-law, Josiah Royce, Harvard professor and noted philosopher.
-The boys' school was situated in a small, leased building across Lincoln Avenue from the School's new site.
+In 1971, Anna Head's Board of Trustees established a coordinate school for boys, the Royce School, named in honor of Miss Head's brother-in-law, Josiah Royce, who was a Harvard professor and noted philosopher.
+The boys' school was situated in a small, leased building across Lincoln Avenue from the school's new site.

-By fall of 1979, the schools had become one, The Head-Royce School, completely coeducational at all grade levels.
+In the fall of 1979, the schools merged into the Head-Royce School, completely coeducational at all grade levels.